 Yes.
 It is common to be finishing up prerequisite courses when you apply.
-You will just need to submit your final transcripts to Huntington University prior to starting the OTD program in order to demonstrate successful completion (B- or better) of prerequisites.
+You will just need to submit your final transcripts to Huntington University prior to starting the OTD program to demonstrate successful completion (B- or better) of prerequisites.

 Will my prerequisite courses transfer to Huntington University?

 Yes.
 As long as you receive a B- or better in your prerequisite courses from a regionally accredited university, your credits transfer.
 To obtain a review of your prerequisite courses, send your course information to email@example.com.
 Our admissions team can assist in developing a prerequisite completion plan.

 How many students are accepted into the program each year?

 We annually admit up to 56 students at our Fort Wayne, Indiana, location (22 in the spring cohort and 34 in the fall) and 32 students at our Peoria, Arizona, location, projected for spring 2021.